RaoOfPhysics/phd-starter-kit/index.md

 1. If you use Zotero, you can use the `Extras` field to store your notes along with each document.
 Emory University has a [detailed guide on doing this](http://guides.main.library.emory.edu/c.php?g=49913&p=323640) and you can also check out [this discussion on the Zotero forum](https://forums.zotero.org/discussion/73/annotated-bibliography/).
 2. I prefer instead to maintain mine as a [Markdown](#markdown) file stored on [Penflip](#penflip).
-The advantage of this is that I have the full history of my additions and changes to the bibliography (more on this below, under [Verison Control](#version-control)).
+The advantage of this is that I have the full history of my additions and changes to the bibliography (more on this below, under [Version Control](#version-control)).
 I store my notes themselves as a quote (demarceted by `>`) below the bibliography entry, so it looks something like this:

 ~~~